netherite-rs/netherite/README.md

 # Netherite
 A Minecraft server implementation in Rust

+# Status
+Development has stopped on this project, however the code is public should anyone decide to take on the project.

 ## Motivation

 The main motivation for this project can be summarized in 3 points: